dercodeKoenig/ipda_vs_dqn_m5/readme.md

 This project is still ongoing and has not yet yielded any significant results.<br>
 I will clean up and comment the code sometime in the future<br>
 tx_2: this configuration is currently trained on my laptop<br>
-tx_1: second possible configuration in model / hyperparameters but currently not used.
-If i get my hands on the tpu research cloud, this is where the tpu will work on.
+tx_1: second possible configuration in model / hyperparameters.
+Multi-GPU support tested on kaggle: https://www.kaggle.com/code/bpwqsdd/ipda-vs-dqn-5<br> If i get my hands on the tpu research cloud, this is where the tpu will work on.
 Did not get a response yet from the trc team :(<br>
 tx_3: some modification to allow a "no position" action
 <br><br>
 <h3>The DQNAgent</h3>